FIWARE/tutorials.IoT-Sensors/README.md

 ```

 Contains two attributes, one named "t" with value "15" and another named "k" with value "abc" are transmitted.
 Values in
-Ultralight 2.0 are not typed (everything is treated as a string).
+JSON are not typed (everything is treated as a string).

-Ultralight 2.0 defines a payload describing measures and commands to share between devices and servers but, does not
+JSON defines a payload describing measures and commands to share between devices and servers but, does not
 specify a single transport protocol.
 Instead, different transport protocol bindings (such as HTTP, MQTT and AMQP) can be
 used for different scenarios.
 For this tutorial we will be using HTTP as a transport protocol.